Clinical-Genomics/genmod/README.md

 ### Autosomal Recessive ###

-For this model an individual can be a carrier, so healthy individuals can be heterozygous.
-Both alleles need to have the variant for an individual to be sick so a healthy individual can not be homozygous alternative and a sick individual has to be homozygous alternative.
+For this model individuals can be carriers so healthy individuals can be heterozygous.
+Both alleles need to have the variant for an individual to be sick so a healthy individual can not be homozygous alternative and a sick individual *has* to be homozygous alternative.

-1. If individual is healthy:
-	* Can be a carrier so 0/1 is ok
-	* Can have ref call or no call so 0/0 and ./. is ok
-	* Can not be homozygote alternative, so 1/1 is NOT ok.

-2. If individual is sick:
-	* Can not be a carrier so 0/1 is not ok.
-	* Can not have ref call 0/0 is not ok
-	* Must be homozygote alternative so 1/1, 2/2, ... are ok if parents are heterozygotes, otherwise the variant follows follows Autosomal Recessive De Novo.
-	* No call, ./., is ok since we can not exclude the model by this.
+    * Affected individuals have to be homozygous alternative (hom. alt.)
+    * Healthy individuals cannot be hom. alt.
+    * Variant is considered \emph{de novo} if both parents are genotyped and do not carry the variant

 ### Autosomal Recessive De Novo ###